oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 The policies granted to the Access Governance Group which are used for the OAG Instance to query OCI services in the tenancy are read only.
 This allows for OAG to review access in the OCI tenancy and align to the CIS OCI Foundations Benchmark.
 The policy statements are below:

 ```
-allow group <label>-access-gorvernance-group to inspect all-resources in tenancy
+allow group <label>-access-governance-group to inspect all-resources in tenancy
-allow group <label>-access-gorvernance-group to read policies in tenancy
+allow group <label>-access-governance-group to read policies in tenancy
-allow group <label>-access-gorvernance-group to read domains in tenancy
+allow group <label>-access-governance-group to read domains in tenancy
 ```

 The Security Admin group is granted following additional policies to deploy an Oracle Access Governance instance in the Security compartment: